Lady Isobel Alice Adelaide Kerr

 F, #11433, b.
 29 June 1740, d.
 30 December 1769

-Mary Ann Drury was born on 29 June 1740.3 She was the daughter of Lt.-Gen. Sir Thomas Drury, 1st and last Bt. and Martha Tyrrell.1,2 She married Sir John Hobart, 2nd Earl of Buckinghamshire, son of Sir John Hobart, 1st Earl of Buckinghamshire and Judith Britiffe, on 14 July 1761 at Lady Drury's House, St. Anne's, Soho, London, England, with a fortune of £50,000.3 She died on 30 December 1769 at age 29, without male issue.3 She was buried on 6 January 1770 at Blickling, Norfolk, England.3
+Mary Ann Drury was born on 29 June 1740.3 She was the daughter of Lt.-Gen. Sir Thomas Drury, 1st and last Bt. and Martha Tyrrell.1,4 She married John Hobart, 2nd Earl of Buckinghamshire, son of John Hobart, 1st Earl of Buckinghamshire and Judith Britiffe, on 14 July 1761 at Lady Drury's House, St. Anne's, Soho, London, EnglandG, with a fortune of £50,000.3 She died on 30 December 1769 at age 29, without male issue.3 She was buried on 6 January 1770 at Blickling, Norfolk, EnglandG.3

-As a result of her marriage, Mary Ann Drury was styled as Countess of Buckinghamshire on 14 July 1761.
 From 14 July 1761, her married name became Hobart.
+After her marriage, Mary Ann Drury was styled as Countess of Buckinghamshire on 14 July 1761.

-Children of Mary Ann Drury and Sir John Hobart, 2nd Earl of Buckinghamshire
+Children of Mary Ann Drury and John Hobart, 2nd Earl of Buckinghamshire

 Citations